neburtron/the-email-band/README.md

 This document tells you how to download the project folder onto your device, and how to add to the project.
 For info about the organization of this project folder, [click here](structure.md).

 The GitHub page is currently maintained by me, Ru Baton.
-Johnny Morrison is the mastermind behind this project, and the Discord Server is being led by ---.
+Johnny Morrison is the mastermind behind this project, and the Discord Server has been worked on by Lu and Unkempt.

 Things are currently being run through [this temporary subreddit](https://www.reddit.com/r/MorrisonProductions/)